SomeUnusualGames/Arcade-Fight/README.md

 `nelua main.nelua`

-By default, the game compiles for the desktop with the keyboard/mouse as the controls.
+By default, the game compiles for the desktop with the keyboard/mouse as the controls and the gc disabled.
 You can add the following optional parameters in no particular order:

 - `web`: Replace the main loop with `emscripten_set_main_loop`.
 You can then compile the game for the web using emscripten.
 Note that you must [compile raylib for the web](https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5)) first.